-At 30 June 2021, the ORR represented 0.22% (2020: 0.26%) of the Fund's Net Asset's available for members benefit which was under the lower tolerance limit (90%) of its target amount 0.25% by 0.03%.
-Although the target amount was not met as at the reporting date, measures have been put in place to replenish the ORR by 30 September 2021.
+At 30 June 2022, the ORR represented 0.25% (2021: 0.22%) of the Fund's Net Asset's available for members benefit.
+The ORR target has been met.

 (b) General Reserve (GR)

 The general reserve is used to cover operating expenses of the Fund or any Trustee expenses related to the Fund in line with the Trustee's Reserve Policy.
 Member administration fees are deducted monthly from member accounts and up to 0.89% deducted monthly from all members' unit prices and credited to the general reserve.
 The general reserve reflects all paid fund related expenses during the year.